brandur/sorg/content/drafts/graphql.md

 !fig src="/assets/graphql/graphiql.png" caption="Using GraphiQL to explore an API and graph."

-A vanilla installation of GraphiQL is a more powerful integration tool for users than what 99% of REST-ish providers have, and it's available automatically (modulo a little configuration for authentication, CORS, etc.), and for free.
+A vanilla installation of GraphiQL is a more powerful integration tool for users than what 99% of REST providers have, and it's available automatically (modulo a little configuration for authentication, CORS, etc.), and for free.

 It's also worth remembering that GraphiQL's features are built right onto the standard GraphQL introspection